 Todoist is one of the best task management apps.
 Google Tasks is also a great application that integrates with other Google services.
 How do both differ?
-In this text, we are covering Todoist vs Google Tasks.
+In this text, we are covering Todoist vs. Google Tasks.

-Todoist is a freemium app with a rich interface and essential task-management features, but you will miss a couple of premium features.
+Todoist is a freemium app with a rich interface and essential task-management features, but you will miss a couple of paid features.
 Google Tasks is already limited, but you are not limited to using the service.

 Comments: You can comment on tasks and subtasks.

-Kanban-style boards: Sections allow projects to display in kanban style board views (example video).
+Kanban-style boards: Sections allow projects to display in Kanban-style board views (example video).

 Goals and productivity: Todoist tracks your task movements and calculates your productivity level.

 Filters: Filters help you view tasks with specific priorities and features.
 Those come with a filter query to see specific tasks.

 Drag and drop delay: You can quickly move a task to tomorrow by dropping it to the bottom on desktop PCs.